dotnet/AspNetDocs/aspnet/signalr/overview/getting-started/supported-platforms.md

 SignalR can be used in the following browsers:

-- Microsoft Internet Explorer versions 8, 9, 10, and 11.
-Modern, Desktop, and Mobile versions are supported.
+- Microsoft Internet Explorer versions 11.
+Windows only.
+- Microsoft Edge(Chromium).
+Desktop and Mobile versions are supported.
 - Mozilla Firefox: current version - 1, both Windows and Mac versions.
 - Google Chrome: current version - 1, both Windows and Mac versions.
 - Safari: current version - 1, both Mac and iOS versions.